anmol420/Footer/README.md

 - Go To Your Editor And Left Click On `index.html` file and Open It In Live Server.

-- Then paste the link in your browser and hit enter.

 <h2>Discord Server</h2>

 [Join our discord server now to get additional support or hang out!](https://discord.gg/QGf3q7e3J5)